'Playing with courage' key for Brighton - De Zerbi

 "We are used to working in our style.

 "We are playing with courage.
-We defended at Old Trafford man to man all the time.
+We defended at Old Trafford man-to-man all the time.
 We kept the ball in every situation.
 We played the centre-back with the full-back and two in central midfield.
 We are building our season in this way."

 Brighton are now fourth in the Premier League and make their European bow against Greek side AEK Athens in the Europa League on Thursday.